150 Years of the University of Applied Arts Vienna

 What will the future hold?

-We want to hear your opinion!
-We created an interactive installation where visitors can share their thoughts, ideas and visions for the future.
+We created an interactive installation — a digital guest book — where visitors can share their thoughts, ideas and visions for the future.
+While writing your entry, it is simultaneously projected onto a big wall within the exhibition.
 At the same time analogue and digital, the contribution will remain visible beyond the visit to this exhibition.